walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

 - This element adds java files - jar archives - to the execution classpath.
 - Classpath means available in the runtime.
 - It's typical to add scripting language support or tasks available via plugins.
-- Open up concord console, to a log and show concord loads some by default
+- Open up Concord console, to a log and show Concord loads some by default
-- Copy the groovy dependency from the slide and add to the concord.yml file
+- Copy the ansible dependency from the slide and add to the concord.yml file
-- Note; this link isn't a jar... the way Maven works, this is a set of coordinates that identify groovy-all jar in v.
-2.14.
+- Note; this link isn't a jar... the way Maven works, this is a set of coordinates that identify ansible-tasks jar in v. {{ site.concord_core_version }}.
 - Syntax is `mvn://<org>:<name>:<version>`
-- Go to nexus repo instance -> repositories -> click on a 'public' link, then type '/org/codehaus/groovy' in the address bar, and dotwalk to the jar file, drawing parallels to link in yml.
+- Go to nexus repo instance -> repositories -> click on a 'public' link, then type '/com/walmartlabs/concord/plugins/basic' in the address bar, and dotwalk to the jar file, drawing parallels to link in yml.
-- Go find the smtp jar (in basic/smtp-tasks/1.6.0/jar), and compare that link to the one in slide
+- Go find the smtp jar (in basic/smtp-tasks/{{ site.concord_core_version }}/jar), and compare that link to the one in slide
-- Update the concord.yml to include the smtp dependency, git add, commit, push, and run in concord console.
+- Update the concord.yml to include the smtp dependency, git add, commit, push, and run in Concord console.

 <!--- vertical -->